 Taking a screenshot on a Mac is effortless.
-Simply hold down Command-Shift-3 to capture the entire screen, or Command-Shift-4 to capture a highlighted area.
-You can even hold down Command-Shift-4 and then hit the space bar to screenshot a specific window or menu.
+Simply hold down Command + Shift + 3 to capture the entire screen, or Command + Shift + 4 to capture a highlighted area.
+You can even hold down Command + Shift + 5 to open Mac’s screenshot utility for capturing a specific area or timed screenshot.

 The only annoying part is that screenshots are saved to the desktop by default, which creates a cluttered mess if you take a lot of screenshots.
 The good news is that there is an easy solution for changing the location where screenshots are saved.

 Read ahead for step-by-step instructions on how to change the default screenshot location on Mac.